matn7/CS-Notes/src/main/java/compact/work.md

 ```

 **8. What are sequenced collections?**
-* New collection types where iteration order is guaranteed, e.g., `SequencedSet` and `SequencedMap.
+* New collection types where iteration order is guaranteed, e.g., `SequencedSet` and `SequencedMap`.
 * Useful for LRU caches or ordered APIs.

 **9. How does Project Loom improve concurrency?**